SwanseaUniversityMedical/5S-TES-deployment/README.md

-# DARE-TREFX-Environment1
+# DARE-TREFX-Environment
-Demo Environment for DARE TRFX Project
+Demo Environment for DARE TRE-FX Project.
+User and Developer Guides can be found in the [documentation](https://docs.federated-analytics.ac.uk/).

 ## 📁 Project Structure